boob-boob/web_transfer/README.md

 Address >> ```<your pc ip address>:11711```

-**Note**: make sure your pc firewall or antivirus allows the connection,
+**Note**: make sure your pc firewall or antivirus allows the connection.
 in windows probably you need to disable firewall or setting ruls for it or etc.